Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/README.md

         enablePublishing: true                      # enable the node to publishing process data to the mqtt topic
         enableRestApi: false                        # to enable the rest service for the node
         apiEndpointCacheSize: 10                    # cache for rest api to hold the data for service call
+        nodeSubscriptionTopic: /amt/node/1/data/    # topic for every node for reading data from spring transformation application
         turnoutBoardCount: 3                        # total number of pca9685 configured for turnouts in arduino node
+        turnoutServoStartAddress: 40000             # starting address of the servo turnout in node ,if not configured then configure with 0 value
+        turnoutServoCount: 8                        # 1 pin for each servo turnout
+        turnoutSnapStartAddress: 50000              # starting address of the snap relay turnout in node ,if not configured then configure with 0 value
+        turnoutSnapCount: 8                         # 2 pins for each turnout on the pca9685 board (16 * 2) /16 => 16
         lightBoardCount: 6                          # total number of pca9685 configured for signal and lights in arduino node
-        nodeSubscriptionTopic: /amt/node/1/data/    # topic for every node for reading data from spring transformation application
         lightStartAddress: 1000                     # starting address of the light in node 1 ,if not configured then configure with 0 value
         lightCount: 10                              # no of light configured in node 1 ,if not configured then configure with 0 value
-        turnoutStartAddress: 10000                  # starting address of the turnout in node 1 ,if not configured then configure with 0 value
-        turnoutCount: 15                            # no of turnout configured in node 1 ,if not configured then configure with 0 value
         signal2LStartAddress: 20000                 # starting address of the 2 light signal in node 1 ,if not configured then configure with 0 value
         signal2LCount: 64                           # no of signal configured in node 1 ,if not configured then configure with 0 value
         signal3LStartAddress: 30000                 # starting address of the 3 light signal in node 1 ,if not configured then configure with 0 value